USSBA/sba-gov-content-api/usage.md

 |  articleCategory | The category of the article.
 Articles can be associated with multiple categories
 |  program         | The program that artcle is associated with.
 Articles can be assoicated with multiple programs
 |  type            | The type of resource being accessed.
 |  relatedOffice   | The ID of an office.
-This will search Cloudsearch on the `related_offices` field (artices tagged to a certain office) AND the `office` field (articles authored by a certain office).
+This will search Cloudsearch on the `related_offices` field (articles tagged to a certain office).
+|  office   | The ID of an office.
+This will search Cloudsearch on the `office` field (articles authored by a certain office).
 |  region          | The region of an office.
 |  national        | Boolean field that, when `true`, will search Cloudsearch on the `region` field for articles containing a `National` region.
 This will search Cloudsearch on the related_offices field (artices tagged to a certain office) AND the office field (articles authored by a certain office).
 |  sortBy          | The field that will be sorted determined by the `order` param.
 Valid inputs are `Title` and `Authored on Date`.
 Will default to sort on the `updated` field.